-The following are the results in the prescribed form of Council's assessment against the prescribed jovernanc e and management checklist: , ltem No. Government and Management Items Assessment 1 Community Engagement Policy (policy outlining Council's commitment to engaging with the community on matters of public interest) Communication and Engagement Policy Date of adoption: 25 July 2018 2 Community Engagement Guidelines (guidelines to assist staff to determine when and how to engage with the community) Community Engagement Plan and Toolkit Guidelines incorporated into the plan were endorsed by the Executive Leadership Team Date of adoption: February 2017 Community Engagement Strategy 2018-2022 Date of adoption: 25 July 2018 3 Strategic Resource Plan (plan under section 126 of the Act outlining the financial and non-financial resources required for at least the next four financial years) Adopted in accordance with section 126 of the Adopted in accordance with section 126 of the Adopted Plan 2017-2020 Strategic Resource Plan was adopted by Council on 24 July 2019.
-Date of adoption: 24 July 2019 Council Plan 2020-2024 Strategic Resource Plan was adopted by Council on 24 June 2020.
-Date of adoption: 24 June 2020 4 Annual Budget (plan under section 130 of the Act setting out the services to be provided and initiatives to be undertaken over the next 12 months and the funding and other resources required) Adopted in accordance with section 130 of the Adopted in accordance with section 130 of the Adopted by Council 2019/20 Annual Budget was adopted by Council 2020/21 Annual Budget was adopted by Council 24 June 2020.
+The following are the results in the prescribed form of Council's assessment against the prescribed governance and management checklist:

+Item No. Government and Management Items Assessment Community Engagement Policy Communication and Engagement Policy 1 (policy outlining Council's commitment to engaging with the community on matters of public interest) Date of adoption: 25 July 2018 Community Engagement Guidelines Community Engagement Plan and Toolkit (guidelines to assist staff to determine when and how to engage with the community) Guidelines incorporated into the plan were endorsed by the Executive Leadership Team 2 Date of adoption: February 2017 Community Engagement Strategy 2018-2022 Date of adoption: 25 July 2018 Strategic Resource Plan Adopted in accordance with section 126 of the Act. (plan under section 126 of the Act outlining the financial and non-financial resources required for at least the next four financial years) Council Plan 2017-2020 Strategic Resource Plan was adopted by Council on 24 July 2019.
+3 for at least the flext four financial years) Date of adoption: 24 July 2019 Council Plan 2020-2024 Strategic Resource Plan was adopted by Council on 24 June 2020.
+Date of adoption: 24 June 2020 Annual Budget Adopted in accordance with section 130 of the Ac (plan under section 130 of the Act setting out the services to be provided and initiatives to be undertaken over the next 12 months and the 2019/20 Annual Budget was adopted by Council on 24 July 2019.
+1 funding and other resources required) Date of adoption: 24 July 2019 4 2020/21 Annual Budget was adopted by Council on 24 June 2020.
 Date of adoption: 24 June 2020 Asset Management Plans (plans that set out the asset maintenance and renewal needs for key infrastructure asset classes for at least the next 10 years) Asset Management Plans are reviewed during the annual budget preparation and amended to recognise any changes in service levels and/or resources available to provide those services.
-The plans have a life of 4 years, after which a frevision is undertaken.
-The Asset Management Plans in apportion as of 1.
-July 2020 are: 5 Note: the Open Space Asset Management Plan incorporates parks and gardens, recreation Plans in operation as of 1 July 2020 are: 1.
-Buildings drainage), footpaths, cycle-ways, and stormwater
+5 The plans have a life of 4 years, after which a full revision is undertaken.
+The Asset Management Plans in operation as of 1 July 2020 are: 3 Note: the Open Space Asset Management Plan incorporates parks and gardens, recreation reserves, active and passive public space, and other reserves that are owned or managed by Council is under review and anticipated to be completed by 30 June 2023.
+Buildings Roads Infrastructure (includes bridges, footpaths, cycle-ways, and stormwater drainage), Open Space (formally Parks, Gardens and